piured/courel/README.md

 ### Relative and absolute position

 Once you have loaded a chart through the method `LoadChart` in the `Sequencer` class, Courel reads the notes and gimmicks, and updates the internal properties of the notes in the score.
-The next time you query the notes to be drawn in the screen via the `GetDrawableNotes`, these properties will be used to determine the position of the notes in the scrolling axis.
+The next time you query the notes to be drawn in the screen via the `GetDrawableNotes`, these properties can be used to determine the position of the notes in the scrolling axis.

 The most important property is the $w$ value, which can be queried via the `GetW` method in any `Note` class (holds have two $w$ values -- begin and end).
 We called it $w$ just to keep it consistent with the equations behind it. $w$ is referred to as the relative position.